 Your child's progress is consistently monitored by his/her class teacher.
 His/her progress is reviewed formally in reading/writing and maths.

-If you child is working below the 'ARE' (age related expectations), he/she will have a further in-house assessment to ascertain in more detail his/her difficulties.
+If your child is working below the 'ARE' (age-related expectations), he/she will have a further inhouse assessment to ascertain in more detail his/her difficulties.

 At the end of this stage: